By Chet Yarbrough

 One of the most disconcerting observations made by Bryson is that Americans, who pay most in the world for medical service, fall (at best) into the middle of industrialized countries for general public health.

 Bryson infers sociological difference between the United States and other industrialized countries affect the health and longevity of America’s population.
-The specific of sociological differences are left unwritten.
+The specifics of sociological differences are left unwritten.
 Having a national health system in those countries with better health care statistics is undoubtedly one of the sociological reasons.

 Bryson’s book is an enlightening journey into the mysteries of “The Body”.
 Bryson gives a good account of the methodologies and myths of the body’s history and its discoveries.
 There are many discoveries yet to be made that will tell us more about physical existence and our body’s possible future.